How to Start a Successful Food Truck in 3 Easy Steps

 Step Two: Make it a snack-tivity

 - Offer something fresh and new: You should have an original or specialized menu idea that sets you apart and draws attention.
 This is especially important if you are in a city that already has a number of other mobile vendors.
-Trucks that use organic, locally-sourced ingredients are popular, as are trucks that cater to the multi-ethnic sensibilities of the millennial generation.
-This is the recipe for success for Kogi, the Los Angeles-based Korean barbecue taco truck.
-Kogi has almost 150,000 followers on Twitter and attracts customers willing to wait in line for 45 minutes before getting their food.
+Trucks that use organic, locally sourced ingredients are popular, as are trucks that cater to the multi-ethnic sensibilities of the millennial generation.
 You can also post a special online daily, weekly, or however often your menu choices change.
 Keep it fresh and you’ll keep them coming back for more.

 - Change your location: Your customers, once they know how delicious your unique menu offerings are, will be excited to see what exotic new location you’ll be parking in each day.
-Utilize Facebook and Twitter to let them know where to find you.
+Utilize social media to let them know where to find you.
 Perhaps you’ll bring them to a part of town they’ve never been to before, and perhaps they will discover something else that’s new and exciting while they’re trying out your new daily special.

 - Make friends with other food trucks: If you can arrange to park together, you will find that you can draw quite a crowd.
 Play music, hand out blankets for picnics, put your laptop on a chair and play episodes of a popular show that your target audience likes every Wednesday.
 Be creative!
 If you are less like a food court and more like a travelling party, customers will be more than willing to line up and wait.